-Accordingly, consent of the members is sought for passing an Ordinary Resolution as set out at Item No. 6 of the Notice for ratification of the remuneration payable to the Cost Auditors for the financial year ending March 31, 2025.
+Accordingly, consent of the members is sought for passing an Ordinary Resolution for ratification of the remuneration payable to the Cost Auditors for the financial year ending March 31, 2026.

-None of the Directors / Key Managerial Personnel of the Company / their relatives are, in any way, concerned or interested, financially or otherwise, in the resolution set out at Item No. 6 of the Notice.
+None of the Directors / Key Managerial Personnel of the Company / their relatives are, in any way, concerned or interested, financially or otherwise, in the resolution.

-The Board commends the Ordinary Resolution set out at Item No. 6 of the Notice for approval by the members.
+The Board commends the Ordinary Resolution for approval by the members.

-Details of the directors retire by rotation / seeking appointment/re-appointment in the 52nd Annual General Meeting, as set out in item nos.
-2, 3 and 4 of this Notice, in terms of Regulation 36(3) of the Securities and Exchange Board Of India (Listing Obligations And Disclosure Requirements) Regulations, 2015 read with clause 1.2.5 of Secretarial Standard-2 on General Meetings (Details as on March 31, 2024).
+Details of the directors retire by rotation / seeking appointment/re-appointment in the 53rd Annual General Meeting, as set out in item nos.
+2, of this Notice, in terms of Regulation 36(3) of the Securities and Exchange Board Of India (Listing Obligations And Disclosure Requirements) Regulations, 2015 read with clause 1.2.5 of Secretarial Standard-2 on General Meetings (Details as on March 31, 2025).